 - 1. RFTA receives request from applicant to complete work/project within Railroad Right-of-Way. - a.
 The RFTA corridor is operated as a railroad per federal statute, subject to railroad reactivation.
-16 USC § 1241 [1983] and 16USC1247(d) [1976] - 2.
-RFTA provides applicant with application forms for the project, a link to the ACP with page number for Design Guidelines, Revegetation information and requests dates and times to schedule pre-application call with RFTA, Farnsworth Group (RFTA's Railroad Corridor consultant) and Applicant. - 3.
-Pre-Application call is intended to answer questions in regards to completing the forms and meeting the Design Guidelines for that project, as well as setting the timelines for the review process. - 4.
-Applicant completes forms and submits application and design plans to RFTA and Farnsworth for review with letter authorizing reimbursement to RFTA for any engineering and legal fees associated with the project review process. - 5.
-Farnsworth completes review and provides RFTA with comment letter and/or plan markups, RFTA reviews letter and adds any additional comments then sends to Applicant for changes needed or if application is approved.
-If approved, skip to item 9. - 6.
-If changes are required, Applicant revises forms and/or plans to meet Design Guidelines, address the Farnsworth and RFTA comments and then resubmits documentation. - 7.
-Resubmittal documents are sent to Farnsworth for a second compliance review.
+16 USC § 1241 [1983] and 16USC1247(d) [1976] - RFTA provides applicant with application forms for the project, a link to the ACP with page number for Design Guidelines, Revegetation information and requests dates and times to schedule pre-application call with RFTA, Farnsworth Group (RFTA's Railroad Corridor consultant) and Applicant. - Pre-Application call is intended to answer questions in regards to completing the forms and meeting the Design Guidelines for that project, as well as setting the timelines for the review process. - 4.
+Applicant completes forms and submits application and design plans to RFTA and Farnsworth for review with General Application fee of \$250.00 a letter authorizing reimbursement to RFTA for any engineering and legal fees associated with the project review process. - Farnsworth completes review and provides RFTA with application checklist, comment letter and/or plan markups, RFTA reviews letter and adds any additional comments then sends to Applicant for changes needed or if application is approved.
+If approved, skip to item 9.